scottkosty/montetools/README.md

 ## `dgpp_to_poi`

 A function that takes as input one `dgp_param` and outputs the parameter of interest (POI).
 For estimation, the POI is what `statistic()` is estimating.
-For example, squared error is often useful to calculate, and when aggregated using the mean will be the simulated mean squared error (MSE).
 The return is a list of length 2, where the first element is the numeric POI and the second element is a character label for the POI.

     dgpp_to_poi_ <- function(dgp_param) {
       # The first element in the list below is the actual numeric POI,